ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 If the client did not request SVCB RRs:

-- If a positive AAAA response (a response containing at least one valid AAAA RR) is received first, the first IPv6 connection attempt is immediately started.
+- If a positive (valid) AAAA record is received first, the first IPv6 connection attempt is immediately started.
-- If a positive A response is received first (which might be due to reordering), the client SHOULD wait a short time for the AAAA response to ensure that preference is given to IPv6, since it is common for the AAAA response to follow the A response by a few milliseconds.
+- If a positive A record is received first (which might be due to reordering), the client SHOULD wait a short time to receive AAAA records to ensure that preference is given to IPv6, since it is common to receive AAAA records following A records by a few milliseconds.
 This delay is referred to as the "Resolution Delay".
-If a negative AAAA response (no error, no data) is received within the Resolution Delay period or the AAAA response has not been received by the end of the Resolution Delay period, the client SHOULD proceed to sorting addresses (see
+If a negative AAAA record (no error, no data) is received within the Resolution Delay period or a AAAA record has not been received by the end of the Resolution Delay period, the client SHOULD proceed to sorting addresses (see
   {{sorting}}) and staggered connection attempts (see {{connections}}) using any IPv4 addresses received so far.